ethyl2/performance_project/README_log.md

   - `<img src="https://lh5.ggpht.com/IKdCmTWn8a2nMhlwMYzryvzRN5CUZAOBr4tDrEAbszV7TIFe9pRAInA4kkYcgTXwrifJsBEsq1agTueuu-g=s100">`
   becomes `<img src="img/projectmobile.jpg">`

-7. Minimize index.html
+7. Minimize `index.html`.

   The steps above increased the score to 93 for mobile and 95 for desktop.

-8. Resize pizzeria.jpg and compressed all of the images.
-Didn't make a big difference.
+8. Resize `pizzeria.jpg` and compressed all of the images.
+In this case, it didn't make a measurable difference, that is, the scores didn't change, but it is good practice to resize and compress images.

+## Final Page Speed Insights Scores:

+  93 Mobile

+  95 Desktop

 -------------------------------------------------------------------------------------------------------